dillonkearns/elm-ts-json/README.md

 # `elm-ts-json` [![Build Status](https://github.com/dillonkearns/elm-ts-json/workflows/CI/badge.svg)](https://github.com/dillonkearns/elm-ts-json/actions?query=branch%3Amain)

 Build up Encoders/Decoders with well-defined TypeScript types!
-This is different than the approach of [`elm-typescript-interop`](https://github.com/dillonkearns/elm-typescript-interop).

-You can read more about the redesign in this article: [Types Without Borders Isn't Enough](https://functional.christmas/2020/11).
+The API in this package is the foundation of the [`elm-ts-interop`](https://github.com/dillonkearns/elm-ts-interop) CLI tool, but can be used for other purposes as well.

 ## Core concepts

-### Provide type information about your Elm app

-TypeScript declaration files (with extension `.d.ts`) allow you to supplement plain JS (like compiled Elm code) with TypeScript type information. `elm-ts-interop` creates declaration files so that you get autocompletion and type errors as you wire up your ports, so you can be confident that you're sending/expecting the right data types.

 ### Figure out the types for your ports (to and from Elm)